 To maintain and improve standards throughout the school a premises inspection will take place at least three times per year and records kept.
-The school will be inspected by the Executive Head Teacher, the SBM, the Caretaker and the Health and Safety Governor.
+The school will be inspected by the Governors Sub-Committee/Caretaker and Executive Head Teacher.

 The Health and Safety Governor will review the inspection checklists to ensure that these are being carried out, that they are effective and that issues raised are being resolved.